bfrg/vim-jqplay/README.md

 $ vim -u NONE -c 'helptags vim-jqplay/doc | quit'
 ```
 **Note:** The directory name `git-plugins` is arbitrary, you can pick any other
 name.
-For more details see <kbd>:help packages</kbd>.
-Alternatively, use your
+For more details see `:help packages`.
+Alternatively, use your favorite
-favorite plugin manager.
+plugin manager.

 ## Related plugins